Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Methods

-The LHCb luminosity is kept low enough so that the mean number of primary vertices per event until 2018 was between 1 and 2.
-This number is expected to rise to about 5 after the 2019--21 upgrade and possibly 50 after the 2031 upgrade.
-The longitudinal size of the LHCb luminous region is 20~cm, so that with only a handful of $\pp$ interactions in a given event, the primary vertex misconstruction is kept to a very low level.
-The \mbox{ATLAS} and CMS experiments typically accumulate $50$ primary vertices in a given event (rising to $200$ after 2027) and face therefore a very different challenge.
+The LHCb luminosity was kept low enough~\cite{lhcbdet2015} so that the mean number of primary vertices per event until 2018 was between 1 and 2.
+This number is expected to rise to about 5 after the 2019-2021 upgrade~\cite{Bediaga:2012uyd} and possibly 50 after the 2031 upgrade~\cite{Aaij:2244311}.
+The longitudinal size of the LHCb luminous region is 20\,cm, so that with only a handful of $\pp$ interactions in a given event, the primary vertex misconstruction is kept to a very low level.
+The \mbox{ATLAS} and CMS experiments typically accumulate $50$ primary vertices in a given event (rising to $200$ after 2027) and therefore face a different challenge.
 Nevertheless, they are capable of cleanly reconstructing low multiplicity $b$-hadron decays thanks to their large coverage and high-granularity subdetectors.
 It should be stressed, however, that for semitauonic $b$-hadron decays the goal is not just to isolate a decay vertex from a primary vertex, but rather to identify a chain of vertices comprising the PV, the $b$-hadron decay, and, in the case of hadronic-$\tau$ measurements, the $\tau$ decay.
 At the LHC, this is currently only feasible at LHCb.

-As in the \bfacs, PID capabilities are critical to properly identify $b$-hadron decays.
+As is the case in the \bfacs, PID capabilities are critical to properly identify $b$-hadron decays.
 For instance, at a hadron collider, misidentifying a pion as a kaon could lead to confusing a $\Bs$ meson for a $\Bz$ meson, and identifying a pion as a proton can lead to a $\Lb$ baryon impersonating a $\Bz$ meson.
-PID information is provided by the two ring-imaging Cherenkov (RICH) detectors shown in Fig.~\ref{fig:detector_event_lhcb} left.
+PID information is provided by the two Ring Imaging Cherenkov (RICH) detectors shown in the left panel of Fig.~\ref{fig:detector_event_lhcb.pdf}.